smokiespartakus/basic-css/README.md

-# Basic CSS
+# Basic CSS and Javascript

-Bunch of classes for basic styling
+Bunch of classes for basic styling and a bunch of JS functions that I use often.